A

 An active low-pass filter

-Another type of electrical circuit is an active low-pass filter.
+Another type of electrical circuit is an

 In the operational amplifier circuit shown in the figure, the cutoff frequency (in hertz) is defined as: